arlo-phoenix/godot-dbus-nodes/README.md

 For using the client directly in GDScript you can also use the lower level `DBusClient`, which is the underlying implementation used by the node.

+### Using system bus

+This on default just uses the user bus.
+If you need system access you can compile with GODOT_DBUS_SYSTEM_LEVEL set.

 ## Credits
 * Template used https://github.com/nathanfranke/gdextension